 In California, the court does not require couples to file for a legal separation to file for a divorce.
 However, there is a 6-month “cooling off” period before a divorce is processed from the time the petition is served.

 Get expert legal advice from the best family lawyers specializing in legal separation in California.
 Law Offices of Leon F. Bennett provides efficient and effective Family Law services throughout Southern California for over 35 years that satisfy you and your family’s goals.
-Visit us here today to request a consultation!
+Contact us today to request a consultation!